French brig Suffisante (1793): British service

 The Royal Navy commissioned HMS Suffisante for the North Sea in November under Commander Nicholas Tomlinson, who had been promoted commander into her.

 On 25 May 1796 Suffisante achieved the first of many captures.
 After a chase of eleven hours and a half-hour engagement, she captured the privateer brig Revanche in a single-ship action.
 The Bermuda-built Revanche was armed with twelve 4-pounder guns, and had a crew of 85 men under the command of lieutenant de vaisseau George Henri Dravemen.
 She had lost two men killed and seven wounded; Suffisante had only one man wounded.
 Revanche was five days out of Le Havre but had taken nothing.
 The capture required able seamanship as it took place among the rocks on the lee shore between Ushant and The Main.

 In April she captured the American brig Maggy.
 This may have been an American vessel with contraband on board.
 Next, on 9 June Suffisante captured the privateer Patriote, a 12-ton ship with 12 men, Dupont, master.

 On 25 June Suffisante captured the Danish brig Christian Severin, J. C. Lund, master.
 On 22 August Suffisante captured two vessels, Lucia, Boey Boeyson, master, and the dogger Jonge Pieter, Albert Jochems, master.

 On 27 August Suffisante intercepted and recaptured two British merchant ships near the Île de Batz.
-They reported that they had been sailing from Oporto when a privateer of 16 guns and 10 swivel guns had captured them.
+They reported that they had been sailing from Porto when a privateer of 16 guns and 10 swivel guns had captured them.
 When last seen the privateer had been north of Scilly in chase of some other merchant vessels.
 Tomlinson immediately sent the recaptured vessels to Plymouth and sailed Suffisante to the French coast between Ushant and the Île de Batz in the hopes of intercepting the privateer on her return, or any prizes that she might have taken on their way to Morlaix or Brest.

 The next morning Tomlinson sighted the privateer and four prizes.
 He was able to capture the privateer by 1pm; Suffisante fired some small-arms fire at her and she did not fire back, but instead struck.
 Tomlinson then put a prize crew on board the privateer, after taking off her captain and officers, and captor and ex-privateer set off after the prizes.

 The privateer turned out to be Morgan, a 210-ton brig with 100 men and 10 guns.
 She had been captured from the British in March 1796.
 Suffisante recaptured not only the four prizes she had seen, but two others as well.
 The six merchant vessels were: